-Display your company name and logo are prominently on the invoice.
+Display your company name and logo prominently on the invoice.
 This way, it will be the first thing clients will see when they receive the document.
-Also, make sure your contact information visible by placing them at the top part of the business invoice, below your company name.
+Also, make sure your contact information, including your phone number and email address, is visible by placing them at the top part of the business invoice, below your company name.
 You can also place this in the footer section of the document for good measure.

 Make sure you are addressing the business invoice to the right person.
 If the bill is for an individual client, confirm that you have the correct name and contact details.
 If it’s for an organisation, check to see if a specific person is responsible for handling payment and get that individual’s details.

 If there’s no specific person who deals with payments, it’s best to use the company’s legal name.
 Confirm this information with them as it might be different from their brand name.
 One way to countercheck if you have the correct information is to check the customer’s ABN or ACN number.
 An invoicing software can help improve the accuracy of your invoices.

 State when the business invoice is due.
 You can either indicate and exact date or write the phrase “Payment Due Upon Receipt”.
 You can also go with a variation that’s more specific, like “Payment is Due within (X) Days Upon Receipt”.
 Be sure to use a bold font for this section.